 The Basilan Adventure

-is an island province of the Philippines in the Autonomous Region in Muslim Mindanao.
+Basilan - is an island province of the Philippines in the Autonomous Region in Muslim Mindanao.
 Basilan Island is the largest and northernmost of the major islands of the Sulu Archipelago.
 It is just off the southern coast of the geographic Zamboanga Peninsula.

 Isabela City, the former capital, is a component city under the provincial government of Basilan but is administered as part of the Zamboanga Peninsula Region and is listed statistically independent.
 Its capital has been transferred to Lamitan City.